 I asked several photographers what they shoot to fill in the gaps and answers I received were children’s theater, events for non-profit organizations, product photography, food photography, actor/model head shots, boudior, small weddings/elopements and social media marketing.

 If you’re also unsure of what to offer or think you need to brush up and improve, it would seem the perfect time to do so.
-Educate yourself to the best of your ability and you can do that here with us, take a class near you, or check out all the great stuff CreativeLive has to offer in just about anything (They’re also running up to 50% off for a limited time right now).
+Educate yourself to the best of your ability and you can do that here with us, take a class near you, or check out all the great stuff CreativeLive has to offer in just about anything.

 While you definitely won’t get rich quick (or ever) selling stock photos, it can definitely boost your income.
 There are several factors to consider before selling your images as stock.
 Check out a few tips to get you started here: HOW TO SUCCESSFULLY SELL STOCK PHOTOGRAPHY.
 There are dozens of viable stock photography websites to choose from, including the following:

 Selling prints and other photo related products is one of the most lucrative ways to boost your photography income.
 Whether you’re selling prints from your portrait sessions with in-person sales, wedding albums after the wedding, or fine art prints, finding a way to sell more is always a good idea.
 For portraits, offering a super-special on gift prints just before the holidays (and making it a big deal, once per year thing your clients look forward to) could bring in some extra sales.
 Selling landscapes of local scenes to doctor’s offices, hotels or restaurants by partnering with an interior design company could be amazing!